abhchand/simplee-food/DEVELOPMENT.md

 ### Migrations

-If you make DB changes you will have to migrate the schema manually.
+If you make DB changes you will need to migrate the schema manually.

 Stop the `backend` ruby server and run: